jche253/Glaucoma_Med_Dataset/README.md

 **Datasheets for datasets:** We have provided a structured healthsheet (Rostamzadeh et al) based on the standardized datasheet by Gebru et al.

-**Citation:** pending review of Data Descriptor at TVST.
-Stay tuned for more!
+**Citation:** Accepted as a Data Descriptor Article to TVST.
+Pending a DOI link!

 ## Example Excerpt from Note
 ```